 Located at the top of the village opposite the castle, The Sun Inn is a cosy pub, popular with the locals, with a food served in the bar.
 Dogs are welcome in the bar.
 They have a steak restaurant open Tuesday to Saturday called No. 6 Steak House located in the lovely conservatory with views of the castle and the estuary.
 They have live music on regularly, usually on a Saturday evening and also a great juke box!
 Tel: 01665 711259, or click here for their website.

 Probably the most atmospheric pub in Warkworth, serving good pub food in a nice setting right in the centre of the village.
-Serving hearty food each day and Sunday lunch on Sundays, you can even take your dog with you too.
-The Masons occasionally have live music on during the year, so keep an eye out on their website.
+They serve hearty food each day and Sunday lunch, you can even take your dog with you too.
+They occasionally have live music on during the year, so keep an eye out on their website.
 Their quiz nights on a Tuesday are popular too, starting at 9pm.
+They have a huge beer garden that’s all been recently refurbished with a pizza hut and more, which is a sun trap too.
+Show your Coquet Cottages key ring attached to your cottage keys and kids will eat free!
 Tel: 01665 711398 or click here for their website.

 This fabulous French patisserie is owned and ran by renowned Chocolatiere, Louise Frederique, who is famous for her gorgeous handmade chocolate creations made with fresh cream and a range of imaginative fresh ingredients.
 As well as chocolate creations, she also sells delicious sandwiches, savouries and pastries to take home (or eat straightaway if you can’t wait!).
 A perfect addition to the patisserie is a lovely little cafe situated to the rear of the shop, selling a range of excellent coffees, teas and of course, savouries and pastries lovingly hand-made on the premises by Louise.
 Her velvetty smooth hot chocolate is absolutely unmissable!
 Click here for the website.